gobeyondidentity/developer-docs/guides/sso-integrations/integrate-with-cognito.md

 ---
-title: Integrate With AWS Cognito
+title: Integrate with AWS Cognito
 ---

 Work in progress.